dsrichard97/consulting-f9477/content/pages/blog/what-is-a-design-system.md

   self:
     flexDirection: row
 ---
-All our Research previous conducted and undertaken by the statistics department.
+\<div style="text-align: center">All our Research previous conducted and undertaken by the statistics department.\</div>